 Pro tip: Use the soapy water trick to look for any leaks and cracks in the hose connecting to the propane tank.
 Mix a bucket of soapy water then apply liberally to the hose.
 If there is a leak, you’ll see bubbles start to form on the problem spot.

 Does the igniter work?
 Is there any rust visible?
 Is the paint on the inside of the lid peeling?
 Do the controls all turn and function properly?
 Is the exterior clean?
 Repair or clean any of these issues ahead of time.

 This step often gets overlooked, but securing the wheels can mean a steady grill that’s much less likely to tip and cause fire or injury.

 5. Clean the grease trap.

-You know all the grease that falls off your grilled food?
+You know all the grease that falls off of your grilled food?
 It doesn’t just disappear.
 Remember to clean your grease trap (located underneath your grill).
 Dump anything stuck in there from last season, and consider lining it with heavy-duty aluminum foil to make clean-up next year a whole lot easier.

 6. Fire it up!